 Once you can play notes, you’ll be surprised how easy it is to pick up tunes by ear.
 The real trick is learning to read written music.
 There’s a lot happening on a page of sheet music between the lines, notes, and strange words in other languages.
 (Flautando?
 Col Legno?
 We thought we were playing Vivaldi, not becoming him!)
 This, too, will get easier to understand as your practice.
 And if you have to write notes on your music at first, that’s perfectly fine.

 If you or the little Mozart in your life have ever felt discouraged learning the violin, don’t despair.
-Our violin teachers in Portland, Oregon, understand the challenges when learning to play the violin.
+Our violin teachers in Portland, Oregon, understand the common challenges when learning to play the violin.
 And they’re here to walk you through the whole process—from screech to symphony.